Design Theory for Health Care Solutions

 Overview

 Participants will engage in a structured, hands-on learning experience that fosters problem-solving through an iterative and collaborative approach.
-The course will guide them through the five stages of Design Thinking:
+The course will guide them through the five stages of Design Thinking, augmented by a human-centered design AI assistant:

-1. Empathy – Encouraging participants to challenge assumptions, defer judgment, and deeply understand end users' perspectives and lived experiences (patients, families, and caregivers).
+• Empathy – Teams will learn to challenge assumptions, defer judgment, and deeply understand end users' perspectives and lived experiences (patients, families, and caregivers).
+Get to the root cause and synthesize learnings into a "synthetic" persona that represents the unmet need using Aurora GPT.

-2. Define – Framing the problem based on insights gained from the empathy stage, ensuring a clear and actionable problem statement.
+• Define – Frame the problem based on insights gained from the empathy stage, ensuring a clear and actionable problem statement.
+Contextualize the problem into hypothetical scenarios using Aurora GPT.

-5. Test & Iterate – Gathering feedback from testing and refining solutions through an ongoing, non-linear, and iterative process.
+• Test & Iterate – Gather feedback from testing and refine solutions through an ongoing, non-linear, and iterative process.
+Simulate potential impact to a synthetic persona.

-A key focus of this course is Human-Centered Design, which expands problem-solving beyond individual users to consider community and societal impact.
-Participants will explore creating ethical, just, sustainable, and responsible solutions while anticipating unintended consequences.
+A key focus of this course is AI-driven Human-Centered Design, which expands problem-solving beyond individual users to consider community and societal impact.
+Participants will explore creating ethical, just, sustainable, and responsible solutions while anticipating unintended consequences, augmented by a custom GPT.

 Through collaborative breakout sessions, teams will apply these concepts to an agreed-upon health care challenge.
 The course culminates in a solution pitch, where teams present their ideas and receive constructive feedback from peers.